Friday, January 17, 2020

 8) Those ideas are unsuitable for vegetarians or vegans since meat in small quantities is included.
 More than just removing meat, dairy, and eggs may be needed since the calories could be too low, and some vitamins and essential amino acids may need to be included.

-9) You should know that Since gluten is in the mentioned foods.
+9) You should know that gluten is in the mentioned foods.

-11) Skipping a meal is OK, and you will not die, but not too often.
+11) Skipping a meal is OK; you will not die, but don't skip too often.

 12) Don't eat or drink before going to bed.
 A little break before sleep is always beneficial.